genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 ![Genesis Install](/img/intellij-install.png)

-This will generate a hidden folder called .genesis-home in your project route, ready to run your applications processes.
+This will generate a hidden folder called .genesis-home in your project root, ready to run your applications processes.

 This may take up to 20 minutes on the first run due to needing to perform a full build of your application.